 🔧 Technical Signs the Market Is Struggling

-1. Support Levels Broken
+1. Support Levels Broke

-2. Trading Volume Surged
+2. Trading Volume Spiked

 🧾 Earnings Reports Didn’t Help

-- Tech and retail firms missed profit targets.
+- Tech missed expectations

 📈 Interest Rates and the Fed Watch